dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-Nucleus Core defines a boundary between your business logic, and a framework.
+Nucleus Core defines a hard boundary between your business logic, and framework.
+The goal is for developers to focus on solving the problem, express the solution, and not get stuck in the weeds of framework concerns.

+## Supported Frameworks

+- [nucleus-rails](https://rubygems.org/gems/nucleus-rails).

 ## Components

-**Responder** - The boundary which passes request parameters to your business logic, then renders a response (requires framework request, and response adapaters).\
+**Responder** - The boundary which passes request parameters to your business logic, then renders a response.\
 **Operations** - Service implementation that executes one side effect.\
 **Workflows** - Service orchestration which composes complex, multi stage processes.\
 **Views** - Presentation objects which render multiple formats.

-## Supported Frameworks

-These packages implement request, and response adapters for their respective framework.

-- [nucleus-rails](https://rubygems.org/gems/nucleus-rails).

 ## Getting started